hashgraph/hedera-mirror-node/docs/design/allowances.md

    add column if not exists spender bigint default null;

 create index if not exists nft__allowance on nft (account_id, spender, token_id, serial_number)
-   where spender is not null;
+   where account_id is not null and spender is not null;
 ```

 #### Token Allowance